heintayzar-hm/Bookstore/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: vercel

 ```sh
   npm run deploy
 ```